-- Recoil Barrel: Takes the place of the weapon's original barrel. - Recoil Magazine (2): Takes the place of the weapon's original magazine. - Recoil Piston & Housing: Reacts to firing pin to release CO2 and moves to cause slide to cycle. - Recoil Tube: Connects CO2 from tail piece to barrel. - Recoil Coupler: Secures the Tail Piece to the Recoil Barrel. - Recoil Tail Piece: Connects CO2 from recoil magazine to recoil barrel. - Recoil Laser: Installed at the front of the recoil barrel to provide indication of shots fired on an IES simulator.
+- Recoil Barrel: Takes the place of the weapon's original barrel.

+- Recoil Magazine (2): Takes the place of the weapon's original magazine.

+- Recoil Piston & Housing: Reacts to firing pin to release CO2 and moves to cause slide to cycle

+- Recoil Tail Piece: Connects CO2 from recoil magazine to recoil barrel.

+- Recoil Laser: Installed at the front of the recoil barrel to provide indication of shots fired on an IES simulator.
 Note the laser is infrared and is not normally visible.
-The laser is eye safe, but should never be pointed or fired at another person. - o Glock 17 requires a #56 IES Recoil Laser - Glock 22 requires a #59 IES Recoil Laser - Spare Parts & Tools: - Magazine top port gasket (2) - o Magazine piercing nozzle gasket - Laser installation wrench (1/2" or 13mm) - Barrel Oil & Magazine Grease
+The laser is eye safe, but should never be pointed or fired at another person.

+- The 1911 uses a #56 IES Recoil Laser

+- Spare Parts & Tools:

+- Magazine top port gasket (2)

+- Magazine piercing nozzle gasket

+- Laser installation wrench (1/2" or 13mm)

+- Barrel Oil & Magazine Grease